Hierarchical Graph Representations in Digital Pathology: Methodology

 \subsection{Pre-processing}

-H\&E stained tissue specimens exhibit appearance variability due to various reasons, such as specimen preparation technique, staining protocols like temperature of the adopted solutions, fixation characteristics, imaging device characteristics, etc. Such variability in appearance adversely impacts the model performance of downstream diagnosis as demonstrated by~\cite{veta14, tellez19}.
-To alleviate the appearance variability, we employ the unsupervised reference-free stain normalization algorithm proposed by~\cite{macenko09}.
-The algorithm is based on the principle that the RGB color of each pixel is a linear combination of two unknown stain vectors, Hematoxylin and Eosin, which need to be estimated.
-First, the algorithm estimates the stain vectors of the $\troi$ by using a Singular Value Decomposition of the non-background pixels.
+H\&E stained tissue specimens exhibit appearance variability due to various reasons, such as different specimen preparation techniques, staining protocols (\eg temperature of the solutions used), fixation characteristics, and imaging device characteristics.
+Such variability in appearance adversely impacts any computational methods for downstream diagnosis~\cite{veta14, tellez19}.
+To alleviate the appearance variability, we employ the unsupervised, reference-free stain normalization algorithm proposed by~\cite{macenko09}.
+The algorithm is based on the principle that RGB color of each pixel is a linear combination of two unknown stain vectors, Hematoxylin and Eosin, that need to be estimated.
+First, the algorithm estimates the stain vectors of a $\troi$ by using a Singular Value Decomposition of the non-background pixels.
 Second, the algorithm applies a correction to account for the intensity variations due to noise.
-The algorithm does not involve any intermediate step that requires training of model parameters, thus it is computationally inexpensive.
-Specifically, we employ a scalable and fast pipeline proposed by~\cite{stanisavljevic18} to conduct the stain normalization.
+The algorithm does not involve any intermediate step that may require model parameter tuning or training.
+Specifically, for stain normalization we employ the scalable and fast pipeline proposed by~\cite{stanisavljevic18}.